Littleyu15/OAI_project/Lab_handover/Richard_Handover/README.md

 | Repository accessible                   | ✔️ Pass ☐ Fail |
 | MRR successfully reproduced             | ☐ Pass ☐ Fail |
 | Research can be continued independently | ☐ Pass ☐ Fail |

+---

+Overall Result:

+* ☐ Pass
+* ☐ Pass with Minor Issues
+* ☐ Fail

+---
+## Final Message

+> **Verification is successful only when the next researcher can independently understand, reproduce, and continue the research.**